How To Deal With Bit.ly Text Message Spam

 There are many services and third-party apps that can help in your crusade against spam text messages, but DoNotPay can help you turn the tables on scammers and get compensation.
 Scammers’ main goal is to take your money so they hide behind fake emails and masked links.
 Our app can find out who is behind those malicious messages and assist you in demanding compensation.

 The process of fighting scammers with DoNotPay is safe, easy, and convenient.
-You can start by creating your account in a web browser or downloading our iOS app.
+You can start by creating your account in a web browser.
 After getting that spam text message with a suspicious bit.ly link, exact your revenge in the following way:

 - Log in to your account and select Robo Revenge